How Volume Discounts Can Reduce Your Shipping Costs

 Step 4: Ask for a Trial Period

 Propose a short-term agreement to test discounted rates and your ability to meet volume or service expectations.
-A successful trial gives you leverage for future negotiations and permanent volume discounts.
+A successful trial gives you leverage for future negotiations and permanent volume discounting.

 Step 5: Leverage Competitor Rates